flo0512/MNIST-Digit-Classifier/README.md

 ## What I Learned

-- Basics of neural networks (layers, neurons, activation functions)
+- Basics of neural networks (layers, neurons, activation functions, optimizers)
 - How to train and evaluate a model with Keras
 - Data normalization and model accuracy evaluation
 - Overfitting and generalization
 - Dropout regularization and its effect on model performance
+- Comparison of optimizers (SGD vs. Adam) and their impact on learning behavior

 ## Model Architecture